dandan-drori/custom-scripts/README.md

 ## Todos:
 1) ~~Add C as a language option in projectCreate.sh.~~
-2) Add usage instructions to enable PowerShell scripts to be run using administrator and Set-ExecutionPolicy RemoteSigned.
+2) ~~Add React as a language option in projectCreate.sh~~
-3) Add React as a language option in projectCreate.sh
+3) Add usage instructions to enable PowerShell scripts to be run using administrator and Set-ExecutionPolicy RemoteSigned.
 4) Add ReactNative as a language option in projectCreate.sh
 5) Convert projectCreate.sh to powershell script
 6) Create an install script to create a directory, save the powershell script in it and add its path to PATH.
 And create an alias for the script.